mrkkrj/TrianglePP/testappQt/README.md

 <!-- img src="../triangle-PP-sm.jpg" alt="triangle-PP's logo" width="160"/ -->
 ## Qt-based GUI Demonstrator for TrianglePP

 A small demonstrator/tester for the library.

-Not yet complete/correct!
+**Note:** On Windows it is compiled with *TRIANGLE_DBG_TO_FILE* define, so the debug traces will be written to the *./triangle.out.txt* file.

 ## TODOs:
- - correct the Options for constrained & conforming triangulations (at the moment they are a bit a mess!)
+ - port demo app to Emscripten
+ - add file export/import (work is underway!)
+ - add convex hull demonstration
+ - add zooming (???)